 Immediately following the reading of the verdict, the court went into recess to allow lawyers to review the verdict and raise any questions they have before the jury is dismissed.

 David Steel, Samsung's senior vice president for North America Strategic Marketing, was sitting in court to hear the verdict, ticking off the jury's findings one by one.
 He ignored a reporter's request for comment as the court went into recess and left the courtroom.
-(See video of a Samsung lawyer leaving the court and entering a media scrum.)

 The complex case included several claims by Samsung that Apple had infringed on its patents, but the jury found none of those claims to be valid.